Animal Assisted Counseling of Colorado

 She has almost 25 years of clinical experience working within the systems of child protection/welfare, juvenile justice, mental health and the public school system.
 In her work, she has utilized the strength of the human-animal bond while working with a variety of people in a variety of settings.
 She has extensive experience working in the community with high-risk youth and their families.
 Carri is trained and utilizes evidenced based practices to include Cognitive Behavioral Therapy (CBT), Trauma Focused CBT, Motivational Interviewing, Eye Movement Desensitization and Reprocessing (EMDR), and principals of Multi-Systemic Therapy.
 She is currently training to become certified in Dialectical Behavioral Therapy (DBT).
 Carri is also trained in the Anicare-child treatment model that addresses the assessment and treatment of animal abuse.
 She also co-founded another business, Professional Therapy Dogs of Colorado, in which she trains mental health professionals who are interested in integrating animal-assisted practice into their work.

-Lauren Kalvaitis, MSW, CAIS
+Lauren Kalvaitis, LSW, CAIS

 Carri King-Bussard, MA, LPC